LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/web-api/_index.md

 ## Web APIs

+An **API**, or **application programming interface**, is a set of rules that allow one application to communicate with another application.

+**Web APIs**
-An **API**, or **application programming interface**, is a set of rules that allow one application to communicate with another application. **Web APIs** are how applications communicate with other applications over a network.
-Throughout the remainder of this chapter, we will explore web APIs and a pattern for organizing them called REST.
-REST is an application design pattern, not unlike MVC. **REST**, however, relies on an abstract concept called
+are how applications communicate with other applications over a network.
+Throughout the remainder of this chapter, we will explore web APIs and a pattern for organizing them called **REST**.

+**REST** is an application design pattern, not unlike MVC.

-*application state* that we'll cover in more detail on the following pages.
+**REST**, however, relies on an abstract concept called *application state* that we'll cover in more detail on the following pages.
 Here, we dive into what differentiates all web APIs from MVC applications.

 ### MVC Without the V